gottacatchenall/ms_data_schema_macroecology/manuscript.md

-As an example, consider the increasingly ubiquitous case of attempting to associate climate data (derived from WorldClim, CHLSEA, or similar) with species occurrence data. (cite SDMLayers here).
+As an example, consider the increasingly ubiquitous case of attempting to associate climate data (derived from WorldClim, CHLSEA, or similar) with species occurrence data [@Dansereau2021SimJl].
 Both observations contain information about a `AbstractLocation`.
 However, if the climate data is in a raster format, and the locations are in coordinates, we could define concrete types `RasterLocation` and `CoordinateLocation`, both of which are subtypes of